OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/rangesliderinterval.md

 # Range Slider Interval

 You can use the Range Slider Interval Pattern to allow users select a single value between two range values.
 This pattern enables the adjustment of content by predetermined intervals and within a chosen range.
-Moving the slider along the track, increases or decreases the value.
+Moving the slider along the track increases or decreases the value.

 ## How to use the Range Slider Interval UI Pattern